-But, before you pick out your shirt and tie combination or a new dress for that special day, there are a few things you should take the time to get sorted before university is done forever.
+But, before you pick out your outfit for that special day, there are a few things you should take the time to get sorted before university is done forever.

 We are talking about your finances, and for those looking at getting their first ever job, here are some handy tips:

 As an intern (in Victoria) your base annual salary is likely to be around $80,000 plus super (currently 10.5% of your income paid by your employer), as well as any overtime you do.

 Click here for a list of tax deduction myths and misconceptions for Australian medical professionals.

 After tax and packaging, the average intern (with a HELP debt) has a net annual income of between $55,000 and $65,000.